mrezabayat/iamsorush/content/posts/lu_decomposition.md

 $A X = B$

-where $A$ is the coefficient matrix, $X$ is the unknown matrix, and$B$is the constants matrix.
+where $A$ is the coefficient matrix, $X$ is the unknown matrix, and $B$ is the constants matrix.
 This system can be solved using LU decomposition method.
 Matrix $A$ can be factorised as

 $A = L U$